 I have been cycling regularly along the towpath of the Bridgewater Canal and parts of the Trans Pennine route near where I live.
 It clears my head and it is great to see nature, trees, sunshine and Canada Geese flying low over the water.

-Let us know how cycling has made a difference in your life this year on our Facebook, or share a photo of a ride that makes you feel good on Instagram.
+Let us know how cycling has made a difference in your life on our Facebook, or share a photo of a ride that makes you feel good on Instagram.
 Don’t forget to tag us and use #saddleskedaddle hashtag, so we can see it.
 Until next time!